 Removing aluminum oxide finish is a difficult task, and is something that you will have to do when trying to refinish prefinished flooring.
 This type of finish is typically UV-cured in the factory and has usually 5-7 coats of very hard finish.
 Aluminum oxide is mixed into the finish to give the floor very good wear resistance and scratch protection, which makes it extremely difficult to remove with silicon carbide sandpaper.

 Removing Aluminum Oxide Finish with a Wood Mastic Removal Block

-The wood mastic removal block, which attaches to a standard 16″ buffer like the Clarke RS-16, will effectively remove the aluminum oxide finish without damaging the wood.
+The wood mastic removal block, which attaches to a standard 16″ buffer like the American Sanders RS-16, will effectively remove the aluminum oxide finish without damaging the wood.
 The five blades are diamond-coated and can also remove carpet-back and mastic.
 Once you go over it with the mastic removal block, you can use the big machine to get the scratches out.
 These are 50-grit scratches, so you can start with 50-grit sandpaper or one step below when using the big machine.
 The mastic removal block method is much more efficient than starting at a lower grit, such as 24-grit sandpaper, and having to work your way up––which wastes your time and money.

 Removing Aluminum Oxide Finish with Norton Blaze Belts